 Visualization using the Sport-Jolt graphics engine

-The HelloJoltJni
+The HelloJoltJni app

 (introduced on the previous page)

-is simple, readable and complete.
+is simple, readable, and complete.

 Text provides scant insight into what the physics simulation is doing.
 For most people, pictures are much easier to understand.